jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _AI is a tool.
 It's a force multiplier.
 It makes good developers better and bad developers worse.
 A power saw allows the skilled carpenter to build a cabinet faster.
 A power saw allows the knucklehead to cut off his thumb faster._ ― Jim Humelsine

+_AI assistants are like junior developers with infinite energy but zero context._ ― Rahul Garg

 # Readable/Comprehensible Code

 _Software is like poetry.
 Most of it probably should not have been written._ — Anonymous